-- bundle.xml file (required): This is an inventory file that describes the bundle contents listing references to all the collections included in the bundle. - readme.txt file (required): This file provides a general overview of the bundle contents and organisation in human readable format.
-This file is described in the bundle.xml label. - data sub-directory (required): Contains primary products (main science data results).
-Products in a data collection are often organised into lower level sub-directories according to processing level, target, instrument mode, etc. and further split into ranges of orbits/dates, etc. - collection_data.xml/.csv files (required): Each data collection must contain an inventory file (table format) listing all the products inside the collection, with the corresponding XML label. - calibration sub-directory (required): Contains calibration products used at any stage of the calibration process. - collection_calibration.xml/csv files (required): Calibration collection inventory file (table format) and corresponding XML label. - browse sub-directory (optional): Contains browse representations (quick-look, thumbnails) of the primary products.
-Browse products are often organised into lower level sub-directories following the same criteria as for the primary products. - collection_browse.xml/csv files (required; if browse collection present): Browse collection inventory file (table format) and corresponding XML label.
+- bundle.xml file: This is an inventory file that describes the bundle contents listing references to all the collections included in the bundle. - readme.txt file: This file provides a general overview of the bundle contents and organisation in human readable format.
+This file is described in the bundle.xml label. - data sub-directory: Contains primary products (main science data results).
+Products in a data collection are often organised into lower level sub-directories according to processing level, target, instrument mode, etc. and further split into ranges of orbits/dates, etc. - collection\data.xml/.csv files: Each data collection must contain an inventory file (table format) listing all the products inside the collection, with the corresponding XML label. - calibration sub-directory: Contains calibration products used at any stage of the calibration process, as instrument bundles contain data from raw to derived this collection should always be populated. - collection\calibration.xml/csv files (required): Calibration collection inventory file (table format) and corresponding XML label. - browse sub-directory (recommended): Contains browse representations (quick-look, thumbnails) of the primary products.
+Browse products are often organised into lower level sub-directories following the same criteria as for the primary products. - collection\browse.xml/csv files (required; if browse collection present): Browse collection inventory file (table format) and corresponding XML label. - document sub-directory (required): Contains all documents (and related information e.g. figures, tables, etc.) deemed useful for understanding, interpreting and using other collections in the bundle.

-- document sub-directory (required): Contains all documents (and related information e.g. figures, tables, etc.) deemed useful for understanding, interpreting and using other collections in the bundle. - collection_document.xml/csv files (required): Document collection inventory file (table format) and corresponding XML label. - geometry sub-directory (optional): Contains geometry products describing the observing geometry of the primary products, including illumination, pointing, orientation and positioning information typically provided in tables of calculated values. - collection_geometry.xml/csv files (required; if geometry collection present): Geometry collection inventory file (table format) and corresponding XML label. - miscellaneous sub-directory (optional): Contains any supplementary products that does not fit within the scope of the other collections. - collection_miscellaneous.xml/csv files (required; if miscellaneous collection present): Miscellaneous collection inventory file (table format) and corresponding XML label. - context sub-directory (required): This collection contains a set of products describing the mission, the spacecraft, the instruments and any relevant target.
+- collection\document.xml/csv files (required): Document collection inventory file (table format) and corresponding XML label. - geometry sub-directory (optional): Contains geometry products describing the observing geometry of the primary products, including illumination, pointing, orientation and positioning information typically provided in tables of calculated values. - collection\geometry.xml/csv files (required; if geometry collection present): Geometry collection inventory file (table format) and corresponding XML label. - miscellaneous sub-directory (optional): Contains any supplementary products that does not fit within the scope of the other collections. - collection\miscellaneous.xml/csv files (required; if miscellaneous collection present): Miscellaneous collection inventory file (table format) and corresponding XML label. - context sub-directory (required): This collection contains a set of products describing the mission, the spacecraft, the instruments and any relevant target.
 All products in this collection must be included by reference to the mission's master context collection generated and managed by the relevant SGS.
-Therefore, no physical copies of the products need to be included in the bundle. - collection_context.xml/csv files (required): Context collection inventory file (table format) and corresponding XML label. - xml_schema sub-directory (required): Contains all XML Schema and Schematron files referenced by the labels in the bundle used for generating and validating the products.
-All products in this collection must be included by reference to the mission's master context collection generated and managed by the relevant SGS.
-Therefore, no physical copies of the products need to be included in the bundle. - collection_xml_schema.xml/csv files (required): XML Schema collection inventory file (table format) and corresponding XML label.
+Therefore, no physical copies of the products need to be included in the bundle. - collection\context.xml/csv files (required): Context collection inventory file (table format) and corresponding XML label. - xml\schema sub-directory (required): Contains all XML Schema and Schematron files (dictionaries) referenced by the labels in the bundle used for generating and validating the products.
+Mission level dictionaries should always be in the xml\schema collection of the mission bundle.
+Instrument dictionaries will either appear in the mission or instrument collect consult the mission archive scientist for the conventions applicable to a given mission.
+When referencing schema in a different bundle (e.g. referencing the mission schema from an instrument bundle), the collection inventory should declare these products as secondary they should not be physically duplicated in the collection, only referenced from the inventory. - collection\xml\schema.xml/csv files (required): XML Schema collection inventory file (table format) and corresponding XML label.